trottar/scrivener-latex/PhDThesis.md

   \label{eq:nt_yield}
 \end{equation}

-\noindent where $N_{nt}$ is the number of events, but it is crucial that this is calculated using a non-track dependent variable (e.g. H(P)_cal_etotnorm, normalized total energy deposition of the calorimeter). $Q_{eff,nt}$ is the effective charge of non-tracked efficiencies, $Q_{eff,nt}=Q_{tot}\cdot\epsilon_{TLT}$\footnote{Note that, in general, the detector efficiencies are not included because luminosity are primarily taken at elastic kinematics with electrons in both arms so the samples are very clean.}.
-The no track yields are useful for understanding the TLT, which, as been elluded to in previous sections, was of particular difficulty in these luminosity studies.
-Because the data was taken with prescaled singles triggers in both arms (i.e. HMS and SHMS triggers), the complicated correction factor had to be used.
-This was a long process to get the TLT in a well understood place but, as seen in figure \ref{fig:3-4_carbon_lumi_yield}, middle, things eventually were resolved.
+\noindent where $N_{nt}$ is the number of events, but this must be calculated using a non-track dependent variable (e.g., H(P)_cal_etotnorm, normalized total energy deposition of the calorimeter). $Q_{eff,nt}$ is the effective charge of non-tracked efficiencies, $Q_{eff,nt}=Q_{tot}\cdot\epsilon_{TLT}$\footnote{Note that, in general, the detector efficiencies are not included because luminosity is primarily taken at elastic kinematics with electrons in both arms so the samples are very clean.}.
+As previously mentioned, the no-track yields help understand the TLT, which was particularly difficult in these luminosity studies.
+The complicated correction factor had to be used because the data was taken with prescaled single triggers in both arms (i.e., HMS and SHMS triggers).
+This was a long process to get the TLT in a well-understood place, but things eventually were resolved in the middle as seen in figure \ref{fig:3-4_carbon_lumi_yield}.

 The final step of the Carbon-12 luminosity analysis is to look at the tracked data.
 These are calculated using a similar version of eqn. \ref{eq:norm_yield},